CD4017BE/CD4017BE_lib/README.md

 - `cd4017be.math.*`: linear algebra with float[] vectors, complex numbers and other math utilities.
 - several template implementations for Block, Item, TileEntity, Container, GridPart, IItemHandler, IFluidHandler and more.
 - `cd4017be.api.*`: mod APIs used to let my mods interact with each other and with other mods.
-- `cd4017be.api.grid.*`: my own 4x4x4 sub-grid microblock API and a connection system for interaction between GridParts.
+- `cd4017be.api.grid.*`: my own 4x4x4 sub-grid [Microblock API](src/java/cd4017be/api/grid/README.md) and a connection system for interaction between GridParts.

 Despite named a Library, it also adds a few Blocks and Items to the game:
 - **Creative Lab Item/Fluid/Energy Supply**: Spawns or consumes resources and offers counting statistics.
 Very useful for testing stuff, only obtainable in creative mode.